syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 ---
 layout: post
 title: Popup Layouts | SfPopupLayout |Xamarin.iOS | Syncfusion
-description: Layouts in SfPopupLayout
+description: Learn here about Layouts Customizations in Syncfusion Xamarin.iOS SfPopupLayout Control, its elements, and more.
 platform: Xamarin.iOS
 control: SfPopupLayout
 documentation: ug
 ---

-# Layout Customizations
+# Layout Customizations in Xamarin.iOS SfPopupLayout

 The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.iOS.PopupLayout.AppearanceMode.html).
 By default, the `AppearanceMode.OneButton` is set.
 You can change the appearance of the SfPopupLayout by using the `SfPopupLayout.PopupView.AppearanceMode` property.